Shrinking characteristics of precision matrix estimators: Genomic data example

 \section{Genomic data example}

 We used our method to fit the linear discriminant analysis model in a real data application.
-The data are gene expression profiles consisting of $p=22,283$ genes from 127 subjects, who either have Crohn's disease, ulcerative colitis, or neither.
+The data are gene expression profiles consisting of $p=22,238$ genes from 127 subjects, who either have Crohn's disease, ulcerative colitis, or neither.
 This dataset comes from \citet{burczynski2006molecular}.
 The goal of our analysis was to fit a linear discriminant analysis model that could be used to identify which genes are informative for discriminating between each pair of the response categories.
 These data were also analyzed in \citet{mai2015multiclass}.
-One difference between our method and the method of \citet{mai2015multiclass} is that the method of \citet{mai2015multiclass} excludes variables from all pairwise response category comparisons whereas our method allows a distinct set of informative variables to be estiamted for each comparison.

 To measure the classification accuracy of our method and its competitors, we randomly split the data into training set of size 100 and test set of size 27 for 100 independent replications.
 Within each replication, we first applied a screening rule to the training set as in \citet{rothman2009generalized} and \citet{mai2015multiclass} based on $F$-test statistics, and then restricted our discriminant analysis model to the genes with the $k$ largest $F$-test statistic values.